 3.2.1 capability: A terminal has a particular capability if it is able to encode and transmit or receive and decode that particular signal.
 A capability may also relate to how a terminal captures or renders signal.

+3.2.2 chroma: An adjective specifying that a sample in a digital picture is representing one of the two colour difference signals related to the primary colours.

+NOTE – The term chroma is used rather than the term chrominance in order to avoid the implication of the use of linear

+light transfer characteristics that is often associated with the term chrominance.
-3.2.2 consumer: A device that receives media streams.

-3.2.3 cycles per degree: The number of alternating white and black lines that can be captured or rendered per degree of visual field.3.2.4 provider: A device that sends media streams.
+3.2.3 consumer: A device that receives media streams.3.2.4 cycles per degree: The number of alternating white and black lines that can be captured or rendered per degree of visual field.

+3.2.5 luma: An adjective specifying that a sample in a digital picture is representing the monochrome signal related to the primary colours.

+NOTE – The term luma is used rather than the term luminance in order to avoid the implication of the use of linear

+light transfer characteristics that is often associated with the term luminance.

+3.2.6 provider: A device that sends media streams.

 {Editor's note: In defining parameters related to capabilities it is important to understand in the general sense what a capability may be.
 It is expected that this definition will evolve.
 Further definitions may be required.}